LF-digitala-kanaler/LFDS/content/components/web/buttonandlinks/buttons.md

 intro: >-
   Used primarily as an explanation of terms and difficult words in inline text.
-  When the user clicks/hovers a word with a popover tooltip a small popover appears in which explanatory text is displayed.
+  When the user clicks/hovers a word with a popover tooltip a small popover appears in which explanatory text is displayed.ceacea
 status: Published
 date: '2018-05-25'
 previewImage: